 The LIFE Picture Collection is the visual chronicle of the 20th century and one of the most important photographic archives in the United States.
 From 1936 to 2000, LIFE commissioned more than 10 million photographs across 120,000 stories.
 At its height, LIFE magazine’s incomparable images and essays reached 1 of 3 American readers.
-The original pictures and articles remain in Meredith’s LIFE Picture Collection, an unprecedented cultural asset with millions of untold stories and unseen images.
+The original prints, negatives, and associated manuscripts remain in Dotdash Meredith’s LIFE Picture Collection, an unprecedented cultural asset with millions of untold stories and unseen images.

-We work with individuals and organizations to research, license, display, and reproduce our imagery for new audiences.
+We work with individuals and organizations to research, license, publish, exhibit, and reproduce our imagery for new audiences.
 If you’re interested in partnering with us, please review the information on this page.

 How To Search

 You can view portions of our collection via the following sites: